m4xwe11o/TDSynnexIONTesting/README.md

 Follow these instructions to set up the project on your local machine.

+The ION APIv3 documentation can be found here: https://www.tdsynnex.com/ion/v3api/

 ### Prerequisites

 1. **Python 3** - Download and install from [python.org](https://www.python.org/).